AlfredoSystems/Rotini-Hardware/README.md

 # Rotini-Hardware
 Control system PCB files for The Greatest Challenge.
-This Repo includes KiCAD projects for two boards, "Rotini" and "Eggman3".
-"Rotini" is the main control board with Built-n ELRS reciever, inertia sensing, and the main MCU.
+This Repo includes KiCAD projects for two boards, "Rotini" and "Eggman-3".
+"Rotini" is the main control board with built-in ELRS reciever, inertia sensing, and the main MCU.
 "Eggman3" is a power distribution board used to compactly mount the main switch, bulk capacitors, and battery connectors.

 <p align="">
 <img src="images/Rotini-Render.png"  height="200px"><img src="images/Rotini-Electronics.png"  height="200px">